phpbook-sources/database/README.md

     //Execute Doctrine Migration in Default Connection.
 Updates or Downgrades to the version 201010101010.
     \PHPBook\Database\Migration::execute(Null, '201010101010');

     //Generate Doctrine Proxies of Entities in Default Connection.
+The Directory will be cleared before.
     \PHPBook\Database\Proxy::generate();

     //Generate Doctrine Proxy of Entities in a Connection.
+The Directory will be cleared before.
     \PHPBook\Database\Proxy::generate('main');

 ```